Arinos

 Arinos has poor highway connections leading east to the Sao Francisco river and to the state capital of Belo Horizonte, but a better road leading west to the national capital of Brasília.
 Few of the roads in the town are paved.
 There is a fully paved road (BR-479) leading west to Cabeceiras to join the important BR-020, 22 kilometers east of Formosa.
 The distance is approximately 165 kilometers.
 Another paved road leads west, then southwest to Garapuava, and continues southwest to the important regional center of Unaí.

-The economy
+Economy

 The economy is based on cattle raising and agriculture, especially the cultivation of soybeans, sorghum, and corn.